Ashwin2323/Quiz.Ai/README.md

       Provide a witty, helpful, and concise feedback message (max 2 sentences).
       If the score is low, be encouraging and suggest a key area to study.
       If the score is high, be congratulatory and mention a specific advanced concept related to the topic they might enjoy next."

+## Bonus Work
+> Added dark mode for user comfort and added custom topic input field for freedom of choice of topic for the user.